Skip to main content

 ✅ Impure by default, compiler won't drop user function calls

 FunC has an impure function specifier.
 When absent, a function is treated as pure.
-If its result is unused, its call was deleted by the compiler.
+If its result is unused, its call is deleted by the compiler.

 Though this behavior is documented, it is very unexpected to newcomers.
-For instance, various functions that don't return anything (throw an exception on mismatch, for example), are silently deleted.
-This situation is spoilt by the fact that FunC doesn't check and validate function body, allowing impure operations inside pure functions.
+For instance, various functions that don't return anything (throw an exception on mismatch, for example) are silently deleted.
+This situation is spoilt by FunC not checking and validating the function body, allowing impure operations inside pure functions.

 In Tolk, all functions are impure by default.
 You can mark a function pure with annotation, and then impure operations are forbidden in its body (exceptions, globals modification, calling non-pure functions, etc.).